lourencoj/ArboWeD2/README.md

 # ArboWeD2
 (Arbo)virus (We)ather (D)riven (D)ynamics R-Package

-This is the repository for the developement code of a future R-package.
+This is the repository for the development code of a future R-package.

 The package is intended to simulate and fit epidemics of arboviruses driven by climatic variables (humidity, precipitation and temperature).

-Current developement material includes functional code, simple figure output and mock data.
+Current development material includes functional code, simple figure output and mock data.

 Code includes a mix of C/C++ files, bash script and R scripts.